AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md

 As an Adobe Workfront administrator, you can create another Workfront administrator by assigning them the System Administrator access level.
 A user with this access level has full administrative access to everything in Workfront, including items they did not create themselves.

 <!--
-Replace first paragraph with the following for IMS:
+<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">Replace first paragraph with the following for IMS:</p>
 -->

 <!--
-As an Adobe administrator, you can create a Workfront administrator by assigning a user the Workfront System Administrator access level.
-A user with this access level has full administrative access to everything in Workfront, including items they did not create themselves.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">As an Adobe administrator, you can create a Workfront administrator by assigning a user the Workfront System Administrator access level.
+A user with this access level has full administrative access to everything in Workfront, including items they did not create themselves. </p>
 -->

 <!--
-For instructions, see the section Create users in Workfront with the Adobe Admin Consolein the article Manage users in the Adobe Admin Console.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For instructions, see the section <a href="../../../administration-and-setup/add-users/create-and-manage-users/admin-console.md#create" class="MCXref xref">Create users in Workfront with the Adobe Admin Console</a>in the article <a href="../../../administration-and-setup/add-users/create-and-manage-users/admin-console.md" class="MCXref xref">Manage users in the Adobe Admin Console</a>.</p>
 -->

 >[!NOTE]